r-obert/http.js/README.md

 ## <a id='introduction'>Introduction</a>

 A promise-based API around `XMLHttpRequest`.
-The code is short and sweet, and the feature set should have all use-cases covered:
+The feature set should have all use-cases covered:

 * Supports making requests using all available HTTP methods.

 * Supports adding HTTP header(s) to a request.

-* Supports adding request body to a request.
+* Supports adding a request body.

-* Supports timing out a request after `xxx-ms`.
+* Supports request time outs.

-* Supports passing an escaped query string derived from an Object, eg:
+* Supports escaped query strings derived from an Object, eg:
   `tinyhttp().get('/search', {params: {q: 'hello world'}})`.

-* **tiny**-ish: dist/tinyhttp.min.js, which is transpiled ES5,
+* **tiny**-ish: dist/tinyhttp.min.js, which is trans-piled ES5,
-  adds `window.tinyhttp`, and is intended for use by websites, is 2,194 bytes.
-HTTP-level compression will reduce this further.
+  adds `window.tinyhttp`, and is intended for use by websites who have to support old browsers  is only 2kb~ (uncompressed).

-* **0** dependencies: This package does not depend on any other NPM packages but a modern browser is expected.
+* **zero** dependencies: This package does not depend on any other NPM packages but a modern browser is expected.
 On older browsers, consider adding polyfils for the missing APIs.

+## window.fetch or tinyhttp.js ?

+Probably `window.fetch` !

+This library was written before it existed, and for most cases it's the better option because it is built into the browser.
+If you're curious about an alternative `XMLHttpRequest` API though, read on.

 ## <a id='examples'>Examples</a>

-> The following examples are written with the assumption browserify, webpack or another module bundler is being used.
-  If you are using `tinyhttp.min.js` with a &lt;script&gt; tag, then `window.tinyhttp()` will be available and the 'import' line is not needed.

 __1.__

-The first argument, `https://localhost` is totally optional and when omitted it will default to the host of the current window.
+The first argument, `https://localhost` is optional and when it's not given it will default to the host of the current window.

 ```javascript
 import tinyhttp from 'tinyhttp'